St. Mary & St. George Anglican Church: History

+On July 24, 2024, a wildfire swept through Jasper destroying a large portion of the town.
+The church was one of the many structures that were completely destroyed by the fire.

 Double name church

 The two main donors for the first church building had each requested a different name for the church.
 To please both, the church was named St. Mary and St. George.
 In 1923 the mission of St. Mary and St. George became a parish.

 Fourteenth-century Gothic church

-The design and concept of the present church is based on a blueprint for a 14th-century English Gothic church.
+The design and concept of the church was based on a blueprint for a 14th-century English Gothic church.
 The corner stone was laid by the Governor General of Canada, Freeman Freeman-Thomas, Viscount Willingdon, on July 29, 1928.

-The consecration of the church took place on July 28, 1929.
-The modification of the original design for the tower caused a delay in its construction and it was not completed until 1932.
+The church was consecrated on July 28, 1929.
+The modification of the original design for the tower caused a delay in its construction, and it was not completed until 1932.
 The tower is named in honour of British nurse Edith Cavell (1865-1915), executed by the German military during the First World War.

 Designation as a historical resource

-In 1985, the Alberta Ministry of Culture declared St. Mary and St. George a Historic Resource on the grounds that it reflects the 14th century English Gothic revival in Canada and is the only remaining ecclesiastic structure designed by A.M.
+In 1985, the Alberta Ministry of Culture declared St. Mary and St. George a historic resource on the grounds that it reflected the 14th century English Gothic Revival in Canada and was the only remaining ecclesiastic structure designed by A.M.
 Calderon, one of the early architects to work in Edmonton.